Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Results and Discussion

+Figure~\ref{fig:2q_qxqy_v2} shows the evolution of $|\mathbf{q}|$ and $|\mathbf{q}_2|$ normalized to the K point in the $2q$ state as functions of $J_2$ and $D$.
+For small $J_2$ and $D$, $\mathbf{q}$ is on a K point and $\mathbf{q}_2=0$, and the $2q$ state is equivalent to the $1q$ (this is also the case for the few scattered points at which $\mathbf{q}$ is at M points or is zero).
+For some critical value of $J_2$, the norm of $\mathbf{q}_2$ suddenly increases and $\mathbf{q}_2$ starts to move towards M points in the BZ with $|\mathbf{q}_2|$ growing approximately $\sqrt{J_2}$.
+The critical value of $J_2$ depends on $D$, and is about 0.06 for $D=0$, and about 0.3 for $D=0.5$; this critical value is the transition from a $1q$ ground state to a $2q$ ground state.
+The critical value is almost independent of $B$ and very weakly dependent on $K$.

-For the $3q$ state, $J_2>0$ and a small $B>0$ stabilize a non-coplanar $3q$ state.
-The dependence on $B$ is stronger than for the spin spiral state, and for small $B$ and $J_2$, the magnitudes of the $z$-components of the four inequivalent spins increase continuously from zero to about 0.5 as $B$ increases from 0 to 0.3.
-The chirality of the $3q$ also increases from 0 as the magnitudes of the $z$-components of the spins grow, giving rise to a finite AHE.
-In contrast, the chirality of the spin spiral state is always zero, being a planar spiral.
+The noncoplanar $3q$ state is stabilized for $B>0$ by $J_2>0$.
+The dependence on $B$ is stronger than for the spin spiral states, in that the magnitude of the $z$-component of the spins, $S_z$, and the chirality increase rapidly with $B$ for fixed $K$ (see Fig.~\ref{fig:3q_cos_theta}).
+The dependence on $K$ is weak, except that for very small $B$, $B\alt0.025$, the chirality and $S_z$ components are zero for $K$ too large, $K\agt0.05$.
+In contrast, the chirality of the $1q$ spin spiral state is always zero.
+The net magnetization is zero in the absence of an external field.
+The energy of the $3q$ state is also independent of $D$.

-While the spin spiral yields the correct ground state for $B=D=J_2=0$, for small but finite $B$, $J_2$, we would expect the ground state to be the $3q$ state based on electronic structure calculations\cite{hyowon}; these also confirm that this state has a nonzero AHE.
+While the $1q$ (or $2q$) state yields the correct ground state for $B=D=J_2=0$, for small but finite $B$ and $J_2$, we would expect the ground state of CoNb$_3$S$_6$ to be the $3q$ state based on electronic structure calculations\cite{hyowon}; these also confirm that this state has a nonzero AHE.
 This implies that there must be a transition from a spin spiral to a $3q$ state as the interaction parameters are increased.
-This, in turn, makes it interesting to explore the phase diagram of this system as a transition between $3q$ and spin spiral states would have an immediate observable consequence in the AHE.
+This, in turn, makes it interesting to explore the phase diagram of this system as a transition between $3q$ and spin spiral states could have an immediate observable consequence in the AHE.
+Figure \ref{fig:energy_surfaces} depicts the energy surfaces of the $2q$ and $3q$ states for $B=0.4$ and $K=0.1$.
+While the energy for the $3q$ state is independent of $D$ and decreases linearly with increasing $J_2$, the energy surface of the $2q$ state has a local maximum as function of $J_2$ for fixed $D$.
+As a consequence, the two energy surfaces intersect at large enough $B$, $B\agt0.3$, for small $D$, and the $3q$ state has lower energy for a range of $D$ and $J_2$.